London Borough of Croydon: Government buildings

-Croydon Town Hall on Katharine Street in Central Croydon houses the committee rooms, the mayor's and other councillors' offices, electoral services and the arts and heritage services.
+Croydon Town Hall, on Katharine Street in central Croydon, houses the committee rooms, the mayor's and other councillors' offices, electoral services, and the arts and heritage services.
 The present Town Hall is Croydon's third.
 The first town hall is thought to have been built in either 1566 or 1609.
 The second was built in 1808 to serve the growing town but was demolished after the present town hall was erected in 1895.

-The 1808 building cost £8,000, which was regarded as an enormous sum for those days and was perhaps as controversial as the administrative building Bernard Weatherill House opened for occupation in 2013 and reputed to have cost £220,000,000.
-The early 19th century building was known initially as "Courthouse" as, like its predecessor and successor, the local court met there.
-The building stood on the western side of the High Street near to the junction with Surrey Street, the location of the town's market.
-The building became inadequate for the growing local administrative responsibilities and stood at a narrow point of a High Street in need of widening.
+The 1808 building cost £8,000, which was regarded as an enormous sum at the time and was perhaps as controversial as the administrative building Bernard Weatherill House.
+Bernard Weatherill House opened for occupation in 2013 and is reputed to have cost £220,000,000.
+The early 19th-century building was known initially as "Courthouse" as, like its predecessor and successor, the local court met there.
+The building stood on the western side of a High Street near the junction with Surrey Street, the location of the town's market.
+The building became inadequate for the growing local administrative responsibilities and stood at a narrow point of the High Street in need of widening.

 The present town hall was designed by local architect Charles Henman and was officially opened by the Prince and Princess of Wales on 19 May 1896.
 It was constructed in red brick, sourced from Wrotham in Kent, with Portland stone dressings and green Westmoreland slates for the roof.
 It also housed the court and most central council employees.

 The Borough's incorporation in 1883 and a desire to improve central Croydon with improvements to traffic flows and the removal of social deprivation in Middle Row prompted the move to a new configuration of town hall provision.
-The second closure of the Central Railway Station provided the corporation with the opportunity to buy the station land from the London, Brighton and South Coast Railway Company for £11,500 to provide the site for the new town hall.
+The second closure of the Central Railway Station provided the corporation with the opportunity to buy the station land from the London, Brighton, and South Coast Railway Company for £11,500 to use as the site for the new town hall.
 Indeed, the council hoped to be able to sell on some of the land purchased with enough for municipal needs and still "leave a considerable margin of land which might be disposed of".
-The purchase of the failed railway station came despite local leaders having successfully urged the re-opening of the poorly patronised railway station.
-The railway station re-opening had failed to be a success so freeing up the land for alternative use.
+The purchase of the failed railway station came despite local leaders having successfully urged the reopening of the poorly patronised railway station.
+The railway station re-opening had failed to be a success, so the land was freed up for alternative use.

-Parts, including the former court rooms, have been converted into the Museum of Croydon and exhibition galleries.
+Parts, including the former courtrooms, have been converted into the Museum of Croydon and exhibition galleries.
 The original public library was converted into the David Lean Cinema, part of the Croydon Clocktower.
 The Braithwaite Hall is used for events and performances.
-The town hall was renovated in the mid-1990s and the imposing central staircase, long closed to the public and kept for councillors only, was re-opened in 1994.
-The civic complex, meanwhile, was substantially added to, with buildings across Mint Walk and the 19-floor Taberner House to house the rapidly expanding corporation's employees.
+The town hall was renovated in the mid-1990s, and the imposing central staircase, long closed to the public and kept for councillors only, was reopened in 1994.
+The civic complex, meanwhile, was added to, with buildings across Mint Walk and the 19-floor Taberner House to house the rapidly expanding corporation's employees.